Bluetooth Controller

 2. Open the serial monitor

-3. You should see this in the serial monitor while trying to connect your controller (press and hold power button on controller until lights slowly and then rapidly move): controller_address :( The string of octets (something like 98:B6:E1:7C:C3:95) is your controller’s Bluetooth address
+3. You should see your controller address as a string of octets (something like 98:B6:E1:7C:C3:95) in the serial monitor while trying to connect your controller (press and hold power button on controller until lights slowly and then rapidly move to put it in pairing mode): controller_address :(

 4. Try adding your controller’s Bluetooth address through the serial terminal: add_bluetooth.png :(

-5. Controller should connect automatically, and the controller data should begin streaming in the serial monitor
+5. Controller should be able to connect now, and the controller data should begin streaming in the serial monitor after connecting